WWOOFING AT SCALES NATURE PARK

 The island’s size is 655 km² (253 sq miles), and 2,595 residents lived here in 2021.
 In addition, Reader’s Digest Canada voted Grand Manan Island as one of World’s 7 Best Small Islands in 2018.

 Grand Manan Island has a lot of great things to do for everyone!
 From watching the sunset at a cliff, hiking, looking for sea glass, visiting museums and art galleries, and so much more, it never gets boring here!
-So here’s the ultimate guide on how to spend three days on Grand Manan Island. 😀
+So here’s the Ultimate Itinerary for Three Days on Grand Manan Island 😀

 Day 1: Ferry ride, Anchorage Provincial Park, and a Cliff Sunset

-We take the ferry in Blacks Harbour, and hope to see some wildlife, so we walk right up to the deck.
+We take the ferry from Blacks Harbour to Grand Manan Island, and hope to see some wildlife, so we walk right up to the deck.
 Some animals who call this area home are puffins and other seabirds, porpoises, minkes, humpbacks, and the rare North Atlantic Right Whale.
-Although we don’t see any nearby, we love the picturesque ocean scenery, and even spot a bunch of little islands.
+Although we don’t see any nearby, we love the picturesque ocean scenery and even spot a bunch of little islands.

-So our trip is off to a great start, and suddenly, some fishing weirs and a lighthouse, the gateways to Grand Manan Island’s North Head village, appear in the distance.
+So our trip is off to a great start!
+Suddenly, some fishing weirs and a lighthouse, the gateways to Grand Manan Island’s North Head village, appear in the distance.

 Soon the brisk and clean marine air makes us hungry, so we head to the Compass Rose Heritage Inn (65 Route 776, Grand Manan, NB E5G 1A2) for dinner.
 It was established in the early 20th century as a post and telegraph office.
 Their dining room is equipped with antique furniture, and guests can watch the Bay of Fundy and the buzzing North Head fishing harbour from their table.

-But the Gift Shop is staying open until the end of the summer, where you can find lots of unique items!
+Swallowtail Lighthouse is open daily from 10 am to 5 pm during the summer months.
+The Gift Shop is also open, where you can find lots of unique items!
 Please find more details on their Facebook page.

 The front of Swallow Tail Lighthouse, looking at the bay from the top, and items for sale at the Gift Shop.
 The latter is photo courtesy of Andrea Kelter.

-After this exciting morning we have lunch at The Old Well House Café (56 Route 776, Grand Manan NB, E5G 1A1), a quirky local café, and we stuff ourselves with Blueberry muffins, nachos with hummus, and a cuppa Joe, of course!
+After this exciting morning we have lunch at The Old Well House Café (56 Route 776, Grand Manan NB, E5G 1A1), a quirky local café.
+We stuff ourselves with Blueberry muffins, nachos with hummus, and a cuppa Joe, of course!
 Everything is very good!

 You can sit inside or on their outside patio, and they often host live music and comedy nights!

-Next, we want to soak up more local culture at the Grand Manan Art Gallery (21 Cedar Street, Grand Manan, NB E5G 2C3), established in 1993, and operated by the Grand Manan Historical Society.
+Next, we want to soak up more local culture at the Grand Manan Art Gallery (21 Cedar Street, Grand Manan, NB E5G 2C3), that is operated by the Grand Manan Historical Society.
 It shows artwork by artists from Grand Manan Island, the Bay of Fundy region, or further away.

-This tourist attraction is open from June to late September, every day of the week.
-The admission is C$ 2.00 per person, and it’s also fully wheelchair accessible.
+This tourist attraction is open from June to late September, every day of the week, and it’s also fully wheelchair accessible.

-My favourites are Wendy Moore’s “Flowers” painting (it’s similar to Sean’s painting style), and Marie-Paule Paulin’s “Misty Morning” and “Sunset”, as I think it represents the laid-back lifestyle often found in the Maritimes.
+My favourites are Wendy Moore’s “Flowers” painting and Marie-Paule Paulin’s “Misty Morning” and “Sunset”, as I think it represents the laid-back lifestyle often found in the Maritimes.

 Our cabin has two bedrooms, a fully equipped kitchen, living room, bathroom, and a porch with BBQ.
 Another bonus is the private Seal Cove sand beach, only a few foot steps away.